About Me

 The story

-Where I come from — and what it taught me.
+My background - and what it taught me.

 I spent over 20 years in corporate operations - working my way through roles in customer experience, dispute resolution, team leadership, process improvement, and large-scale operational transformation at Bridgestone Americas, one of the largest tire and mobility companies in the world.